nadams2ncsu/containerized-long-read-local-assembly/example/ReadMe.md

 *The container can be used for other genes/regions and systems as long as the `samples.tsv` and `reference genome fasta` files are supplied.*

 ## Data
-Contains inputs and outputs from local assembly of Nanopore long-read whole-genome sequencing data from local assembly.
+Contains inputs and outputs from local assembly of Nanopore and PacBio long-read whole-genome sequencing data from local assembly.

 *The original whole-genome sequencing data can be found on the 1KGP Long-Read Sequencing Consortium [AWS bucket](https://s3.amazonaws.com/1000g-ont/index.html)*